cooper-org/cooper/docs/source/penalty_coefficients.md

 ```

 :::{note}
 **Cooper** supports vector-valued penalty coefficients that match the size of a constraint.
-This can be done by passing a tensor of coefficients to the `init` argument of a {py:class}`~cooper.multipliers.PenaltyCoefficient`, where each element corresponds to a penalty coefficient for an individual constraint.
+This can be done by passing a tensor of coefficients to the `init` argument of a {py:class}`~cooper.penalty_coefficients.PenaltyCoefficient`, where each element corresponds to a penalty coefficient for an individual constraint.
 :::

 Since it is often desirable to increase the penalty coefficient over the optimization process, **Cooper** provides a scheduler mechanism to do so.
 For more information, see [Penalty Coefficient Updaters](#penalty-coefficient-updaters).

 ## Penalty Coefficient Updaters

-Penalty coefficient updaters are objects that update the penalty coefficients of a {py:class}`~cooper.multipliers.PenaltyCoefficient` object.
+Penalty coefficient updaters are objects that update the penalty coefficients of a {py:class}`~cooper.penalty_coefficients.PenaltyCoefficient` object.

 ```{eval-rst}
 .. autoclass:: PenaltyCoefficientUpdater